Using STAR Effectively in your Job Application

 Do you confidently start writing, or do you think “What’s STAR?”

 STAR is a great tool that can help you win the job.
-While it has been around for a long time, it still provides an excellent guide for job applicants.
-STAR provides a structure that assists you to present examples as part of your written application or in an interview.
-It allows you to describe a situation or problem; highlight the task you had to accomplish; tell what actions you took to achieve the task; and show the result – what you achieved and what you learned.
+While it has been around for a long time, it still survives as an excellent guide for job applicants.
+STAR provides a structure that can assist you to present examples as part of your written application or in an interview.
+It allows you to describe a situation or problem you have encountered; highlight the task you had to accomplish; tell what actions you took to achieve the task; and show the result – what you achieved and what you learned.

 So, how do you use it?
-See the example on the right for an idea of how to use STAR in your job application.
+See the example on the right for an idea of how to use STAR to present a specific example of your experience in your job application or at interview.
 It looks easy, but there are some tricks to making your example display your abilities in the best possible light.

 Like any tool, however, STAR is only as good as you make it.
-It can be used very effectively, or it can demonstrate, for example, that you really don’t have those excellent writing skills you claim.
+It can be used very effectively, or it can demonstrate, for example, that you really do not have those excellent, for example, writing skills you claim.

 1. Start with a strong example

-Use an example that is at, or above, the level of the job you are going for.
-There’s no point demonstrating you can do AO3 work if you’re applying for an AO5 job.
+Select an example that is at, or above, the level of complexity or challenge for the job you are going for.
+This shows a strong level of ability.
+There is no point demonstrating you can do basis level work if you are applying for a job of significant responsibility.

 Make sure the situation was challenging, something outside the day-to-day routine.

-Select a task or challenge that you did well and achieved a good result.
+Select a task or challenge that you did well and achieved a positive or good result.
 You want to paint yourself in the best light.

 2. Focus on what’s most important

-Keep your discussion of the situation and task as brief and succinct as you can – that information is not as important as what you did to address the problem and how you achieved a good outcome.
+Keep your discussion of the situation and task as brief, succinct and to-the-point as you can.
+This information simply sets the scene or context and is not as important as what you did to address the problem and how you achieved a good outcome.

 3. Make your role shine

-Be very clear about what your role and responsibility was, and what actions you personally took.
+Be very clear about what your role was and what specific actions you personally took.
+Also address the skills you used and the reasons why you did what you did.
+This shows a depth of ability.
 If it was a team effort, say so, but you still need to say exactly what you did within the team.
 Try to keep it sequential and if challenges arose, briefly describe them and what action you took to deal with them.
+More detail should be provided about your actions, skills and decision making.

 4. Go for a big finish

-Increasingly we are expected to be outcome-focused, and the outcome is the good result you, your team, your unit, your branch and your organisation, achieved.
-Think about how you measured success, in tangible benefits.
-If you can show how your action contributed to the organisation’s goals and objectives, even better – that helps you address that difficult capability, “supports strategic direction”.
+In any role, we are expected to be outcome-focused and the outcome is the good result achieved by you which contributed to your team, unit, branch and organisation.
+Think about how you measured success and describe them in tangible benefits.
+You may have achieved a change, an improvement, an efficiency, a solution.
+You may also have learned a new skill or knowledge and be able to contribute even further to your work area.
+If you can show how your actions contributed to the organisation’s goals and objectives, even better – that helps you illustrate you have the ‘big picture’ in your line of sight.

 5. Write it well

 Remember, everything in your job application displays your written communication skills.
 Use plain English and short sentences, avoid jargon, and use active rather than passive verbs (e.g. say ‘I organised a meeting’, not ‘a meeting was organised by me’).
-Keep it succinct, to the point and interesting for the reader and proofread carefully.
-And don’t underestimate the importance of ‘white space’ for readability – keep paragraphs short, put some space between each paragraph, and have good margins at the top and bottom and on both sides.
+Keep it succinct, to-the-point and interesting for the reader.
+Proofread and spellcheck carefully.
+Do not underestimate the importance of ‘white space’ in your layout for readability – keep paragraphs short, put some space between each paragraph, and have good margins at the top and bottom and on both sides.

-STAR can be a powerful tool to show the selection panel how well you meet the selection criteria, competencies or capabilities, but it’s up to you to use it well in your job application.
-Find a strong example that displays your abilities, set it out clearly and succinctly, and show how it contributed to achieving your unit’s objectives.
-A good example in your job application, that is also well written, will go a long way towards getting you an interview, and ultimately the job
+STAR can be a powerful tool to show the selection panel how well you meet the selection criteria, competencies or capabilities.
+It is up to you to apply it well in your job application or interview.
+Find a strong example that displays your abilities, present it clearly and succinctly and show how it contributed to achieving your work area’s objectives.
+A good example that is well written will go a long way towards getting you an interview, and ultimately the job.